EdgeGreen/Vagrant-Ansible-Docker-WordPress/README.md

 6. Packets must flow :)

-    Run these commands in the console of `PowerShell` from `administrator`
+    Run these commands in the console of `PowerShell` from `Administrator`

     ```sh
       Set-NetIPInterface -ifAlias "vEthernet (WSL)" -Forwarding Enabled